-The Group has started to apply hedge accounting for some of its derivatives concluded in frame of Asset and Liability Management.
+The Group applies hedge accounting for some of its derivatives concluded in frame of Asset and Liability Management.

 Cash flow hedge of interest rate risk

 The aim of the cash-flow hedges designated by the Group is to hedge changes in cash flows group of assets and liabilities related to changes in interest and foreign exchange rates.
 The hedging instruments are EUR and HUF interest rate swaps.